raven-devs/patterns-principles/src/module/principles/12factor.md

 According to this principle, the 12-factor app must be:

-- Self-containing
+- Self-containing.
-- Isolated to avoid interactions with any conflicting libraries
+- Isolated to avoid interactions with any conflicting libraries.

 ## 3. Config